What is the Pupil Premium?

 Mr Chris Roberts our Additional Needs and Inclusion Manager is responsible for the provision and outcomes for pupils at Kings Priory School who generate PP/PP+ funding.

-The SLT link for this area is Mrs Vanessa Stewart – Vice Principal.
+The SLT link for this area is Mrs Vanessa Stewart – Assistant Principal.

 The designated teacher for Looked after and previously looked after children is Mrs Kayleigh Pearson.